Scaramir/orgaSeg/README.md

 ## Train segmentation

-- Add image-challaenges-catalog to your album installation.
+- Add image-challaenges-catalog to your album.solutions installation.
-- stardist want the subfolders for train/test to be namesd "images" and "masks", not "labels" -> why do we switched to "labels" in the first place? -> manually rename the folders or change the code that creates the folders
+- stardist wants the subfolders for train/test to be namesd "images" and "masks", not "labels"
 - Use segmentation_album.py to train stardist model
-- TODO: Extend segmentation_album.py to train another segmentation model for comparison

 ## Train classifier

-- Use nn_pytorch.py to train a classifier
+- Use nn_pytorch.py to train a classifier and store the model in the models directory

-# Pipelining
+# Inference Pipeline
-- TODO: automate the following steps in a pipeline

 - Use your segmentation model to predict segmentation masks for a whole directory with new data (album solution: stardist_predict)
 - Use segmentation_to_classification.py to extract the objects from the segmentation masks and store them in a new directory
 - Use your trained classifier to predict the class of the objects (nn_pytorch.py) and obtain a csv file with the predictions for each object